The Hermeneutics of Data and Historical Writing (Fall 2011 version)

 What does it mean to “use” data in historical work?
 Obviously historians have been using and writing about data for well over a century.
 But having vastly greater quantities of data and tools for exploring it means that “using” data means something very different now than it has previously.
 The rapid rate of data production and technological change means that we must continue to teach each other how we are using and making sense of data.

-Permalink for this paragraph 0 We should be clear about what using data does not imply.
+¶ 9 Leave a comment on paragraph 9 0 We should be clear about what using data does not imply.
 For one, it does not refer only to historical analysis via complex statistical methods to create knowledge.
 Even as data becomes more readily available and as historians begin to acquire data manipulation skills as part of their training, rigorous mathematics is not necessarily essential for using data efficiently and effectively.
 In particular, work with data can be playful and exploratory and deliberately without the mathematical rigor that social scientists must use to support their epistemological claims.
 Using data in this way is fundamentally different from using data for quantifying and computing and creating knowledge as per quantitative history.

-Permalink for this paragraph 0 Similarly, historians need not treat and interpret data only for rigorous hypothesis testing.
+¶ 10 Leave a comment on paragraph 10 0 Similarly, historians need not treat and interpret data only for rigorous hypothesis testing.
 This is another crucial difference between our approach and the approaches of the cliometricians of the 1960s and 70s.3 Perhaps such talk of numbers left a bad taste in the mouths of non-numerical historians because of an embrace of the cultural turn, the importance of subjectivity, and a general epistemological stance against the kind of positivism that underpins much of the hypothesis testing baked into the design of statistical procedures or analytical software.

-Permalink for this paragraph 2 In other words, data does not always have to be used as evidence, but can be simply for discovering and framing research questions.
+¶ 11 Leave a comment on paragraph 11 2 In other words, data does not always have to be used as evidence, but can be simply for discovering and framing research questions.
 It took many months of work and considerable resources for Cronon and Bushman to gather primary sources, extract relevant data, and create useful maps and tables.
 Such a substantial investment of time and energy is only feasible when one has confidence that the data will be useful to illustrate an insight gained elsewhere.
 It is unlikely anyone would undertake such work if uncertain that the data would yield interesting results.
 In contrast, as more and more historical data is provided via, or can be viewed in, tools like Google’s N-gram viewer (to take a simple example), playing with data—in all its formats and forms—is more important than ever.

 Methodology in Writing